pgadmin-org/pgadmin4/docs/en_US/debugger.rst

 superuser privileges to use the debugger.

-Before using the debugger, you must modify the *postgresql.conf* file, adding the server-side debugger components to the the value of the *shared_preload_libraries* parameter, for example:
+Before using the debugger, you must modify the *postgresql.conf* file, adding the server-side debugger components to the value of the *shared_preload_libraries* parameter, for example:

   shared_preload_libraries = '$libdir/plugin_debugger'